duncanmcclean/duplicator/README.md

 <!-- /statamic:hide -->

-Duplicator makes it painless for content editors to duplicate existing entries & terms, right from within the Statamic Control Panel.
+Duplicator makes it painless for content editors to duplicate existing entries, terms & assets from within the Statamic Control Panel.

 ## Installation